 Creyos ADHD Assessment: A Clinical Protocol and Automated Report

-With greater public awareness of attention deficit hyperactivity disorder (ADHD), clinicians face more requests from patients for ADHD testing.
+With greater public awareness of attention deficit hyperactivity disorder (ADHD), clinicians face more requests from patients for ADHD testing, for both child and adult ADHD.
 Widespread awareness, open conversations, and reduced stigma are all positives.
 But more people may be self-diagnosing ADHD, based on symptoms they learn about online.

 So the pressure is on healthcare providers to offer confident, efficient, and accurate diagnosis.
-With a lot of subjective information out there, clinicians have an opportunity to use objective measures to give patients clear answers about the nature of their symptoms, evaluate their cognitive performance and mental health, and identify a treatment or referral plan.
+With a lot of subjective information out there, clinicians have an opportunity to use objective measures to give patients clear answers about the nature of their symptoms, evaluate their cognitive performance and mental health, and identify a referral or treatment plan.

-To meet the challenges of this rising demand, Creyos created a specific ADHD Assessment and Report, available right in the Creyos Health platform.
+Relying only on the diagnostic criteria outlined directly in the Diagnostic and Statistical Manual of Mental Disorders (DSM) is often not enough for healthcare professionals to confidently assess and diagnose patients.
+To meet the difficulty of this rising demand, Creyos has created a specific ADHD Assessment and Report, available right in the Creyos Health platform.

 This report improves patient experiences and outcomes, while offering healthcare professionals the confidence that comes with a screening tool that is:

-- Built specifically to measure objective markers corresponding to diagnostic criteria for ADHD
+Built specifically to measure objective markers corresponding to diagnostic criteria shown for child and adult ADHD, more than just hyperactivity impulsivity.

-- A set of objective measurements that complement subjective questionnaires and clinical interview
+A set of objective measurements that complement self reported subjective questionnaires and clinical interview.

-- Effective for ongoing tracking of efficacy of medication and other treatment on cognition
+Effective for ongoing tracking of efficacy of medication and other interventions on cognition.

-- Flexibly administered in clinic or at home
+Flexibly administered in clinic or at home to kids and adults of any age.

-In this article, we’ll address ADHD diagnostic criteria, scientific foundation, rating scales, score interpretation, and a step-by-step guide for administering the Creyos Health ADHD Assessment Tool and Report.
+In this article, we’ll address ADHD diagnostic criteria, scientific validity, rating scales, score interpretation, and a step-by-step guide for administering the Creyos Health ADHD Assessment Protocol and Report.

 Please note: The Creyos ADHD Clinical Protocol and Report is not a standalone diagnostic tool.
 As with other Creyos Health assessments, any conclusions drawn from the Creyos ADHD Clinical Report should be paired with clinical interviews and observations, other mental health examinations or assessments administered, and other evaluations of the patient and/or the patient's family history.